Make Thanksgiving Clean-up Stress-Free!

 Set Up a Soaking Station

-Purchase large commercial dish pans and fill them with soapy water so your ready when the after-dinner dishes start rolling in.
+Purchase large commercial dish pans and fill them with soapy water so you’re ready when the after-dinner dishes start rolling in.
 You might as well go all the way and purchase a rolling cart, too so you can fill the bins from the dining table and roll them into the kitchen!

 Provide Guests with Inexpensive Plastic Storage Containers